angrybacon/doomsday-wiki/markdown/articles/2021/02/19/alignment.md

 Baleful Strix to slow the game down.
 Daze and Preordain are replaced with the creature packages and more mana based control like Veil of Summer or Pyroblast effects.
 The number of Lotus Petals are also reduced to only 1-2 in the lists.
-Becausse of these changes to both sets of lists, the decks can play a very strong longer game but are not able to capitalise as well on finding or pushing through and early Doomsday thanks to the lack of Daze, the higher reliance on fetching up basic lands and the reduced Petal count.
+Because of these changes to both sets of lists, the decks can play a very strong longer game but are not able to capitalise as well on finding or pushing through and early Doomsday thanks to the lack of Daze, the higher reliance on fetching up basic lands and the reduced Petal count.